-Fudgy chocolate chip pumpkin swirl brownies combine the best of both worlds in one dessert.
-Fudgy brownie batter is swirled with a perfectly spiced pumpkin mixture in this dessert bar recipe perfect for fall.
+Fudgy pumpkin swirl brownies combine the best of both worlds in one dessert.
+Easy brownie batter is swirled with a perfectly spiced pumpkin mixture in this dessert bar recipe perfect for fall!

-I also had a craving for brownies (which isn’t anything out of the ordinary, really) so what better way to satisfy both “problems”, if you will, at once.
+I also had a craving for brownies (what else is new, right?) so what better way to satisfy both problems, if you will, at once.

-The brownie portion comes directly from my one bowl small-batch brownies recipe.
+The brownie portion comes directly from my small batch brownies recipe.
 I bake those brownies in a 9″ x 5″ loaf pan, but opted for a 9″ x 9″ baking dish here as I knew adding pumpkin batter to the top would make up for the height lost by using a wider pan.

 One of the many things I love about the brownie portion here is that it’s FUDGY.
 So fudgy.
 It provides the perfect base for the pumpkin to be added on top and is substantial for slicing.
 Is there any dessert not enhanced by a brownie layer?
 I’m not sure there is.